batocera-linux/batocera.linux/batocera-Changelog.md

 - Enhanced Bluetooth AD2P codec support for LDAC & aptX supported headphones or speakers
   - The supported AD2P codec may need to be selected under SYSTEM SETTINGS -> AUDIO PROFILES
 - Steering wheel support added for :
-  - Thurstmaster T150, TMX and T248 with force Feedback (new driver)
+  - Thrustmaster T150, TMX and T248 with force Feedback (new driver)
   - Microsoft SideWinder Precision Racing Wheel
 - Display reflection for x86_64 boards (display.reflection=x or y or xy in batocera.conf to enable it)
-- Emulationstation now supports savestates for standalones (dolphin, pcsx2, mupen, ppsspp)
+- Emulationstation now supports savestates for standalone emulators (Dolphin, PCSX2, Mupen64Plus, PPSSPP)
 - Add Raspberry Pi patches for hardware accelerated HEVC decoding (RPi4 & RPi5 boards)
-- Nvidia Encoding support with `batocera-record` for Production driver systems
+- NVIDIA Encoding support with `batocera-record` for Production driver systems
 - N64DD: support for standalone .ndd disk format (with libretro-paralleln64)
 - Amiberry: virtual keyboard (click on left stick)
 - Arcade games: automatically switch to vertical bezels (default 'consoles' decorations)
-- /boot/preshare.sh script (to be able to wake up a nas for example)
+- /boot/preshare.sh script (to be able to wake up a NAS for example)
 - Sinden light gun ratio option (you can select 4:3 ratio instead of fullscreen)
 - Taradino - Rise of the Triad port
 - X16-Emulator for Commander X16 system support